 - 2 teaspoons pure vanilla extract

-- 6 ounces dark chocolate (at least 70% cocoa), from whole Valrhona fèves or a high quality chocolate bar, chopped into ½ to 1-inch pieces
+- 6 ounces (170 grams) dark chocolate (between 60% to 70% cocoa), from whole Valrhona fèves or a high quality chocolate bar, chopped into ½ to 1-inch pieces

 - 18 large marshmallows, preferably Smashmallow Toasted Vanilla marshmallows

-- Position a rack in the center of the oven and preheat the oven to 350°F. Line two half sheet pans with parchment paper.
+- Prep your oven and pans.
+Position a rack in the center of the oven and preheat the oven to 350°F. Line two half sheet pans with parchment paper.

-- In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
+- Mix the dry ingredients, then mix the sugars.
+In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.
 In the bowl of a stand mixer fitted with the paddle attachment, combine the sugars.

-- Once the butter has melted completely, pour it over the sugar in the mixer bowl and beat on low until just combined.
+- Mix the butter and sugar, then add the egg, vanilla, dry ingredients, and chocolate.
+Pour the butter over the sugar in the mixer bowl and beat on low until just combined.
 Add the egg and vanilla and beat until just combined.
 Use a rubber spatula to scrape down the bottom and sides of the bowl.
 With the mixer on low, gradually add the dry ingredients and beat until just combined.
 Scrape down the bottom and sides of the bowl once more, and beat on low for an additional 30 seconds.
 Increase the mixer to medium-low, add the chocolate and graham crackers all at once, and beat until both is evenly distributed throughout, about 1 minute.

-- Use a 3-tablespoon cookie dough scoop to portion the cookie dough into balls, placing them at least 3 inches apart on the prepared sheet pans.
+- Assemble the cookies.
+Use a 3-tablespoon cookie dough scoop to portion the cookie dough into balls, placing them at least 3 inches apart on the prepared sheet pans.
 Lightly place a marshmallow directly on top of the center of each cookie dough ball.